Isidore-Guild/statenvertaling/README.md

 The idea is to have a solid base Statenvertaling module, to which the Apocrypha can be added optionally.

 ## Statenvertaling (base)
-Since the source of the official Sword module is unavailable, I have constructed an alternative base for the Statenvertaling without Apocrypha.
+Since the source of the existing Sword module is unavailable, I have constructed an alternative base for the Statenvertaling without Apocrypha.
 In its current state, it compiles to a SWORD module without errors or warnings.

-### Lacking from my new OSIS file that is present in the official module:
-* Chapter headings
+I have also manually copied the Chapter headings from the existing Sword module.

 ### New features I have been able to add:
 * Strong’s Numbers
 * Words added to the translation are marked with transChange (these appear in Italics in the printed text)

 ### To be fixed
 * The diaereses on e (ë) seem to have gone missing.
 I have compiled a list of verses with ë from the official module, which I will reduce to a list of words using ë.

 ### Other differences:
 * I have elected to mark the original versification in square brackets for now.